 4. Having a Neutral Person to Coordinate/Run the Meeting

-If the meeting is being conducted between different departments, it is recommended to have someone neutral or someone who has the position of playing a bridge between the different teams.
+If you're conducting the meeting between different departments, we recommend having someone neutral or someone who can play a bridge between other teams.

 For example, a product manager can be a great coordinator given they work closely with different team members and are aware of various aspects of the product.
-This will not only encourage seamless collaboration but will also ensure that people from different departments are in sync.
+This will encourage seamless collaboration and ensure that people from different departments are in sync.

 To have an effective collaborative meeting, you must have a good level of interaction and coordination amongst all the participants.
-It should be ensured that everyone in the meeting is adding value to the subject and thereby contributing according to their expertise.
+One should ensure that everyone in the meeting adds value to the subject and contributes according to their expertise.

-It is important for a meeting to end on time and ensure everyone’s active participation.
-But if the number of participants rise, it becomes too difficult to achieve so.
+It is crucial for a meeting to end on time and ensure everyone’s active participation.
+But if the number of participants rises, it becomes too difficult to achieve so.

 7. Allocating Key Responsibilities

-There must be an allocation of key roles and responsibilities between the attendees during the meeting itself so that they can conceptualize their area of work and what part they would be required to play in the project.
+There must be an allocation of critical roles and responsibilities between the attendees during the meeting itself to conceptualize their area of work and what part they would be required to play in the project.

 This will develop a keen interest in them and ensure more involvement by the employees in the collaborative meetings.